License GuideSOC 29-1216

 Read more

 Practicing family medicine without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned while unlicensed.
-States vary in their enforcement approach.
-Repeat offenses can result in criminal charges, though sentences are typically short.
-The specific penalties depend on state regulations and offense history.
+Unlicensed practitioners face civil fines and must return any income earned.
+Repeat offenses can result in criminal charges in certain states.
+The specific penalties vary by jurisdiction and violation history.

 Career Outlook